Washington Child Custody Modification Attorney

 How to Modify a Child Custody Order

-In Washington, child custody modification refers to the process of requesting a change to an existing child custody order.
+In Washington, child custody modification refers to requesting a change to an existing custody order.
 Custody orders are typically established during divorce or separation proceedings.
-However, circumstances may change over time, necessitating a modification to better serve the best interests of the child.
+However, circumstances may change over time, necessitating a modification to better serve the child's best interests.

-Child custody orders can be modified at any time, but you must be able to show the court that there has been a substantial change in circumstances that makes the modification necessary.
-This is true whether you are seeking to modify a temporary or permanent custody order.
+Child custody orders can be modified at any time.
+Still, you must be able to show the court that a substantial change in circumstances makes the modification necessary.
+This is true whether you want to modify a temporary or permanent custody order.

-Here are common examples of significant changes in circumstances:
+Here are typical examples of significant changes in circumstances:

-- Relocation: If one parent is planning to move a significant distance, it could impact the existing custody arrangement.
+- Relocation: If one parent plans to move a significant distance, it could impact the existing custody arrangement.
 This may necessitate a modification to accommodate the new geographical considerations.

 - Changes in Parental Availability: If a parent's work schedule or other commitments change significantly, it might affect their ability to fulfill their parenting responsibilities.

-- Concerns about a Child's Safety: If there are new concerns about a child's safety, such as issues of neglect, abuse, or exposure to dangerous environments, it could be grounds for modification.
+- Concerns about a Child's Safety: If there are new concerns about a child's safety, such as neglect, abuse, or exposure to dangerous environments, it could be grounds for modification.

-- Health Issues: If a parent or child experiences a significant health issue that affects their ability to care for the child or impacts the child's well-being, it may be a reason for modification.
+- Health Issues: If a parent or child experiences a significant health issue affecting their ability to care for the child or their well-being, it may be a reason for modification.

-- Educational Needs: Changes in a child's educational needs or opportunities may also be considered, especially if the existing custody arrangement affects the child's schooling.
+- Educational Needs: Changes in a child's educational needs or opportunities may also be considered, primarily if the existing custody arrangement affects the child's schooling.

 - Substance Abuse Issues: If a parent develops substance abuse problems or if there are concerns about the child's exposure to substance abuse, it could be grounds for modification.